Every Moment is a Memory

 I met Nick of DC Vintage Watches at the first DC Microbrand Meetup in 2016.
 At the time, I was already aware of him from his Instagram and Facebook posts, and I admired the selection of affordable classics he offered for sale.
 When he exhibited as a vendor at the second event in 2018, I got to spend more time chatting and was pleased to discover that he is also an all-around good dude with a passion for 1960's and 70's timepieces.
 What makes this avid collector and dealer tick?
 Time to find out...

 Let’s start with an introduction.
-Who is the man behind DC Vintage Watches?
+Who is the man behind DCVW?

 A relatively uncomplicated man, to be honest.
-I grew up, as did my family, in the DMV area (that’s DC, Maryland, and Virginia for the uninitiated) but when the chance came to expand DCVW to Los Angeles and its extraordinary watch scene, I jumped on it!
-Although we still maintain a presence in DC (and make no mistake about it, I still have incredible friends in the DC area I have known for decades), I am the public face to DC Vintage Watches, which means our social media presence will heavily feature Los Angeles.
+I grew up, as did my family, on the East Coast, but when the chance came to expand DCVW to Los Angeles and its extraordinary watch scene, I jumped on it!
+Although we still maintain a presence on the East Coast, I am the public face to DCVW, which means our social media presence will heavily feature Los Angeles.
 Aside from the resident dork Seikoholic, I also bring a decent eye to the photography DCVW uses to sell its watches.
 I love photography, in particular, the creativity that comes with it and social media platforms like Instagram!
 I share this passion with my sister, who is a much better photographer than I could ever hope to be.
 Another passion of mine is vintage automobiles, which I share with my father.
 While my boxy 1989 Isuzu Trooper is nowhere near as stylish as my father’s 1968 Chevy Camaro or some of his other cool vintage rides, I’ve had my Trooper since high school (with the mileage to prove it), and we have gone on insane adventures together in the intervening decades.
 Finally, I’ve always had a passion for knowledge and learning, a gift from my mother.
 I read widely and often, from books on horology to military history to political science.

 What drew you into the vintage watch market?